turingschool/curriculum/source/topics/environment/environment.markdown

 2. Open the application after installing and agree to the SLA terms
 3. Open `terminal` and run `xcode-select --install`, enter your user password

-You should be good to go!
+Now you should have the underlying tools we need to move forward.

 ### Homebrew

 [Homebrew](http://brew.sh) is a package management system that makes it easy to install hundreds of open source projects and compile them from source for maximum performance on your machine.

-Open the Terminal (You can search for it using Spotlight, or find it in `Applications > Utilities > Terminal`), then run the homebrew installation script:
+Open the Terminal then run the homebrew installation script:

 {% terminal %}
 $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 {% endterminal %}

 It will ask you for your password.
-This is the password to log in to your account on the computer, it needs this because it installs its packages in a place that all users of this computer can access.
+This is the password to log in to your account on the computer.
+It needs this because it installs its packages in a place that all users of this computer can access.

 #### Verifying Homebrew